Ben Molin • Updated August 23, 2025

 The 2025 One Big Beautiful Bill was signed by President Trump on July 4th, 2025.
 SNAP is one of the main programs affected by it.

-Here are three changes that may affect you regarding your SNAP eligibility and benefit amounts.
-These will likely take effect before the end of 2025, as states have until November 1st 2025 to implement them.
+Here are three upcoming changes that may affect you regarding your SNAP eligibility and benefit amounts.

 1. SNAP Work Requirements Will Apply to More People